Weekly Update #282: Market Volatility Clouds the Big Picture as Tech Holds its Ground

 Chart of the Week – Market Volatility Clouds the Big Picture as Tech Holds its Ground

 1. Data as of 12/18/18.
 “FAANG” measures the market-cap weighted performance of Facebook, Apple, Amazon, Netflix and Alphabet (Google parent).
-“2018 Tech IPOs” measures the market-cap weighted performance of all tech companies that went public in 2018 in the US.
+“2018 Tech IPOs” measures the market-cap weighted performance of all tech companies that went public in 2018.

 It seems that the market volatility that began in October has followed us almost to the end of the year.
 As I write this newsletter, the three most-followed indices in US stock markets—the NASDAQ Composite, S&P 500 and Dow Jones Industrial Average—are more than halfway to a bear market, which is often defined as a 20% decline from a peak based on market close.
 In the last three months, the NASDAQ Composite, S&P 500 and Dow Jones Industrial Average have fallen 15%, 13% and 11%, respectively.
 Similar to prior months, concerns over tariffs arising from the USA-China trade dispute as well as an expected slowdown in global economic growth continue to worry investors and drive the market lower.
 Feeling the concern over the trade dispute, China’s Shanghai Composite and Hong Kong’s Hang Seng lead major stock indices in declines, falling approximately 30% and 26%, respectively, from their peak.